Uncharted0110/DocumInt/README.md

 ---

 ## Key Features and Metrics
+- **Connecting the Dots**: Shows the most relevant sections across the PDFs
 - **Hybrid Retrieval**: BM25 + Sentence Embeddings with domain-specific weighting
 - **PDF Outline Extraction**:
   - Built-in TOC when available